dataunfound/Pipeline_Simulator/README.md

 **Difficulty Level:** Advanced

 ## Project Overview
-This project is a Python simulator for a five stage CPU pipeline.
+This project is an object-oriented Python simulator for a five stage CPU pipeline.
 The main goal is to show how a processor executes assembly instructions in each clock cycle.
 It specifically focuses on detecting and handling read after write data hazards by using pipeline stalling and internal forwarding logic.

 I chose this project to connect theoretical computer architecture with practical software engineering.
-Building this simulator helped me demonstrate complex data structures, search algorithms, and solid error handling.
+Building this simulator helped me demonstrate complex data structuring, algorithmic search implementations, and solid error handling in Python.

 ## Key Features
 * **Instruction Parsing:** Converts raw text into structured dictionaries to keep track of registers easily.
-* **File Input Safety:** Includes strict error checking to stop the program from crashing if a file is missing or if the instruction syntax is wrong.
+* **File Input Safety:** Includes strict try-except error checking to stop the program from crashing if a file is missing or if the instruction syntax is wrong.
 * **Pipeline Engine:** Simulates the five standard stages (Instruction Fetch, Instruction Decode, Execute, Memory Access, and Writeback) in exact chronological order.
-* **Hazard Detection:** Actively scans the active stages to find data dependencies between instructions and injects STALL bubbles to prevent data corruption.
+* **Hazard Detection Algorithm:** Actively scans the active stages to find data dependencies between instructions and injects STALL bubbles to prevent data corruption.
 * **Hardware Optimization:** Implements internal forwarding.
 This allows the decode stage to read a register in the exact same cycle it gets updated, which significantly reduces unnecessary stalls.
 * **Data Visualization:** Uses the matplotlib library to show a bar chart comparing ideal performance with the actual clock cycles taken.